Bachelor of Arts (B.A.) in English

 What will you study?

-To earn our 128-credit B.A. in English, you’ll complete general education, required, core, and elective coursework that explores the ways words shape, imagine, and reflect our world and challenge cultural norms.
+The 128-credit B.A. in English major requirements include completing general education, required, core, and elective coursework that explores the ways words shape, imagine, and reflect our world and challenge cultural norms.

 You will study a range of historical periods and genres of literature and issues in literary criticism and contemporary theory.
 You’ll strengthen and sharpen your writing skills, including those used in creative writing and journalism.